 EGI can control centrally the users’ activities

-Users are associated to a persistent unique identifier which is used in all the services accessed through the platform
+Users are associated to a persistent unique identifier which is used in all the services accessed through the platform.

-Users can be quickly suspended in case of a security issue
+Thanks to the central management, users can be quickly suspended in case of a security issue.

 Science Gateways do not have to keep a users database or manage authorization, since these information are hosted centrally